 To be considered for our temporary pool please apply through PittSource.
 Recruitment occurs on an as-needed basis.
 If there is a need for someone with your qualifications, you will be contacted by ALL•TEMPS for a general screening.
 Actual temporary job openings vary daily, but please review the list of our most commonly filled types of positions.

 Please indicate on your résumé/cover letter which jobs interest you.
-If you do not identify particular jobs that interest you, an employment specialist will match your skill set to a current or upcoming opportunity.
+If you do not identify particular jobs that interest you, an ALL•TEMPS Recruiter will match your skill set to a current or upcoming opportunity.

 In some cases, you may be offered an assignment soon after completing the ALL•TEMPS interview process.
 Your skills and the type of work you are seeking determine how quickly we can place you on a particular assignment.
 Another factor is the quantity of requests we receive from Pitt departments.